Land condition determines the capacity of grazing land to produce useful forage.

 Pasture condition determines the capacity of the pasture to capture sunlight and convert its energy into palatable green leaf, to use rainfall efficiently, to conserve soil condition and to cycle nutrients.

-Woodland condition determines the capacity of the woodland to grow pasture, to cycle nutrients, and to regulate ground-water.
+The number and size of trees also influences the capacity of the woodland to grow pasture, to cycle nutrients, and to regulate ground-water.

 Indicators of land condition